tylert/tylert.github.io/source/phone_goop.rst

 Factory-Fresh Setup
 -------------------

 #.
-Allow the phone to finish booting to the welcome screen, hit NEXT.
+At the welcome screen, hit "NEXT".
 #.
-Select "English (Canada)", hit NEXT.
+At "Language", select "English (Canada)", hit "NEXT".
 #.
-Select your timezone ("Eastern"), hit NEXT.
+At "Date and Time", select your timezone ("Eastern Time GMT-4:00"), hit "NEXT".
 #.
-At Wi-Fi setup, turn off "Open network notification", go back, Connect to your Wi-Fi accesspoint, hit NEXT.
+At "Wi-Fi", turn off "Open network notification", connect to your Wi-Fi accesspoint, hit "NEXT".
 #.
-At "Turn on cellular data" make sure your provider is ticked, hit NEXT.
+At "Turn on cellular data", enable your service provider, hit "NEXT".
 #.
-Location services leave "Allow apps that have asked your permission" ticked, hit NEXT.
+At "Location services", tick "Allow apps that have asked your permission", hit "NEXT".
 #.
-Untick "Help improve LineageOS", hit NEXT.
+At "LineageOS features", untick "Help improve LineageOS", hit "NEXT".
 #.
-At "Fingerprint setup" just hit SKIP.
+At "Fingerprint setup", hit "SKIP".
 #.
-Protect your phone hit SET UP, PIN, Secure start-up YES, punch in your PIN twice, hit NEXT.
+At "Protect your phone", hit "SET UP", choose PIN, enter it twice, hit "NEXT".
 #.
-At the final screen, hit START.
+At the final screen, hit "START".
+#.
+Acknowledge the "Discover Trust" notification, hit "GOT IT".
+#.
+Use "Settings", go to "About phone", tap "Build number" 7 times.
+#.
+Use "Settings", go to "System -> Advanced -> Developer options", enable "Android debugging" (ADB USB debugging).

 Install F-Droid and Other Apps
 ------------------------------

 #.
-Use "Browser", visit https://f-droid.org, download and install F-Droid app after allowing "Browser" to install apps from unknown sources.
+Use "Browser", visit https://f-droid.org, download and install F-Droid app after allowing "Browser" to acces photos and media on this device and allow install unknown apps permission.
 #.
+Use "Files", complete the installation of "F-Droid".
-Use "Settings", disable "Browser" from installing apps from unknown sources again.
+#.
+Use "Settings", revoke permission for "Browser" to install unknown apps.
 #.
 Use "Files", delete the downloaded copy of the F-Droid app.
 #.
 Use "F-Droid", install the following apps after allowing F-Droid to install apps from unknown sources:
   * "FFUpdater"